 The Bible has the supposedly righteous man Lot decide to send his daughters outside to appease the mob of rapists surrounding his house.
 The only reason he doesn’t actually do it is that the rapists don’t happen to be interested in them.
 And God still thinks Lot is worth saving from the doomed city after that.
-It says sending a man out there would have been wicked and vile and outrageous.
+It says sending a man out in a situation like that would have been wicked and vile and outrageous.
 But his daughters are his own property, so it must be okay for him to do whatever he wants with them, right?

 Most of the time, the Bible is sexist against women.
 Is it ever sexist against men?
 They wouldn’t leave the men out, would they?
 Let’s see…

 Pharaoh tried to get all the new baby Hebrew boys killed, while the girls would merely be enslaved.
 Of course, the Bible doesn’t say God approved of that.
 But it does say God not only approved, but required his people to do similar things to other nations.
 God also decided to kill every male slave or family member of the king of Israel, twice.
+So the men are definitely worse off here.
 On the other hand, it’s likely that the reason behind wanting to kill only the males was actually sexist against women: They didn’t bother killing the females because they were considered too insignificant to matter.

 As I already mentioned, there’s also that one law in the Bible that technically implies that men are never allowed to have sex because no one’s allowed to have sex with them.
 Though that’s probably not what they meant to say.
 And that’s about it for biblical sexism against men.